Ub, Serbia: History

-The first communities established at the municipal territory of Ub, according to the historical traces and traces of human civilization discovered in the current settlements of Trlić, Kalinovac, Brgule, originated from the time of Vinča culture, in the period around 5000 BC.
+The first communities established at the municipal territory of Ub, according to the historical traces and traces of human civilization discovered in the current settlements of Trlić, Kalinovac, Brgule, originated from the time of Vinča culture, around 5000 BC.
 In the settlement of Čučuge today there are traces of the Bronze Age.

 The most probable theory of the origin of the name is from the Latin word urbs 'city'.
-According to legends, the place was built in the reign of Prince Kocelj, and it was named after his brother Slavoljub.
+According to legend, the place was built in the reign of Prince Kocelj, and named after his brother Slavoljub.
 Over time, the names shortened to just "Ub".

-The most important of the cultural and historical monuments of Ub is certainly the church - monastery in the village Dokmir, dating from the fifteenth century.
-Research suggests that the monastery was restored in 1415, so it is thought that the monastery dates from an earlier period.
-Also affiliated with the monastery are the nuns of the Žitomislić Monastery in Herzegovina, who had fled from the horrors of war in Bosnia in the early 1990s.
+The most important cultural and historical monument of Ub is the church - monastery in the village Dokmir, dating from the fifteenth century.
+Research suggests that the monastery was restored in 1415, so it is believed to date from an earlier period.
+Also affiliated with the monastery are the nuns of the Žitomislić Monastery in Herzegovina, who had fled the war in Bosnia in the early 1990s.

-The Tamnava area has preserved evidences of earlier styles and ways of life.
+The Tamnava area has preserved evidence of earlier styles and ways of life.
 In the mountain areas were fortresses, monasteries, churches and towers, and it is often difficult to reach such areas, but in the plains, monuments and buildings were often removed, leaving little trace, barely sufficient to preserve some features of the old life.